Valhamyr/Inventory-system/README.md

 ## Server Configuration
 Create a `.env` file based on `.env.example` and provide your database connection details.
 You can also supply the connection information from the home page using the **Connect to Database** form.
 Start the server with `npm start` and the front-end will read and write data through the exposed API.

-The configuration accepts an optional `DB_PORT` (default `1433`).
-Include this value in your `.env` file or the login form if your SQL server listens on a non-standard port.
+The configuration accepts an optional `DB_PORT` (default `5432`).
+Include this value in your `.env` file or the login form if your PostgreSQL server listens on a non-standard port.